 - Can be used abroad if your dongle plan allows it

-- Easy to use - they're about as 'plug and play' as it gets
+- Easy to use - they're the very definition of 'plug and play'

 - Ideal for flexible, temporary broadband, with short-term contracts and pay-as-you-go plans widely available